happypeter/LGCB/book/git_intro.md

 changes such that we can always go back to an earlier version when we mess something up.
 It's also really important to coordinate our changes with others working on the same code.
-For these reasons, programmers use programs called _version control systems_ to manage their code.
+For these reasons, programmers use programs called _Version Control Systems_ to manage their code.
 Git is a VCS.

 Git is the stupid content tracker, which means it tracks your data easily.